 Firstly, while creatine is a potent endurance enhancer—it’s better treated as a separate daily supplement—building up your stores with a few initial days of loading and then maintaining those levels.
 There’s little benefit to taking immediately before working out.

-Secondly, citrulline and agmatine are powerful nitric oxide boosters—but only when taken in sufficient doses.
+Secondly, citrulline and nitrosigine are powerful nitric oxide boosters—but only when taken in sufficient doses.
 This pre-workout contains one gram—the best pre-workouts will include a more effective dose of around six grams.

-As you can see from the Mr Hyde pre workout label, this is a stim-heavy formulation.
+As you can see from Mr. Hyde pre-workout label, this is a stim-heavy formulation.

 - Caffeine anhydrous (300 mg)—caffeine with all the water content removed, meaning it raises blood levels quicker than standard types.5